lowlowd/WEALTHSIMPLE-BONUS/src/data/post/koho-vs-neo-financial-2025.md

 ---
 publishDate: 2025-10-23
-title: "KOHO vs. Neo Financial: The Battle of Fintechs in 2025"
+title: 'KOHO vs. Neo Financial: The Battle of Fintechs in 2025'
-excerpt: "KOHO or Neo Financial?
-This 2025 comparison breaks down fees, rewards, and budgeting tools to help you decide which Canadian fintech is right for you."
+excerpt: 'KOHO or Neo Financial?
+This 2025 comparison breaks down fees, rewards, and budgeting tools to help you decide which Canadian fintech is right for you.'
 image: ~/assets/images/blog/koho-vs-neo.png
-category: "Fintech Comparison"
+category: 'Fintech Comparison'
-author: "Koho Referral Codes"
+author: 'Koho Referral Codes'
-tags: ["Koho", "Neo Financial", "Comparison"]
+tags: ['Koho', 'Neo Financial', 'Comparison']
 ---

 The way we manage our money is changing.
 For a long time, traditional banks were the only option, but a new wave of financial technology (fintech) companies has arrived, offering smarter, simpler, and more rewarding ways to handle your finances.
 Two of the biggest names leading this charge in Canada are KOHO and Neo Financial.
 Both promise a modern, digital-first experience, but they go about it in very different ways.